DeisData/deisdata.github.io/r/data-visualization/index.md

 # load tidyverse
 library(tidyverse)
 ```
-We will do a similar step with our penguin data we will be visualizing.
+We will do a similar step with our penguin data that we will be visualizing.

 ``` r
 install.packages("palmerpenguins")
 library(palmerpenguins)
 ```

-We use the `View()` function to look at your data frame and check that
+We use the `View()` function to look at the data frame and check that
 we have tidy data: each variable is a column and each observation is a
 row.